tjunge/muspectre/doc/dev-docs/source/CodingConvention.rst

 Prefer using return values rather than output parameters.
 If output-only parameters are used they should appear after input parameters.

-The output of a C++ function is naturally provided via a return value and sometimes via output parameters.
+The output(s) of a C++ function is/are naturally provided via a (tuple of) return value and sometimes via output parameters.

-Prefer using return values instead of output parameters since they improve readability and oftentimes provide the same or better performance.
+Prefer using return values and return value tuples over output parameters since they improve readability and oftentimes provide the same or better performance.

 Parameters are either input to the function, output from the function, or both.
-Input parameters are usually values or const references, while output and input/output parameters will be pointers to non-const.
+Input parameters are usually values or const references, while output and input/output parameters will be references to non-const.

 When ordering function parameters, put all input-only parameters before any output parameters.
 In particular, do not add new parameters to the end of the function just because they are new; place new input-only parameters before the output parameters.